Yusuf Hassan Abdi

-Yusuf Hassan Abdi (Yuusuf Xasan Cabdi, يوسف حسن عبدي) (born March 9, 1953) is a Kenyan politician, diplomat, social activist and former journalist.
+Yusuf Hassan Abdi (Yuusuf Xasan Cabdi, يوسف حسن عبدي) (born 9 March 1953) is a Kenyan politician, diplomat, social activist and former journalist.
 After working many years with the United Nations, he joined the Kenya parliament as a legislator in 2011.

 Background

 Personal life

-Hassan was born in 1953 in Nairobi to an ethnic Somali family.
+Hassan was born in 1953 in Nairobi, Kenya, to an ethnic Somali family.

 Hassan is Muslim.
 He is multilingual, speaking Somali, English and Swahili fluently.
 He also has a working knowledge of Arabic, French and Spanish.

 Education

 For his elementary education, Hassan studied at the Garissa Primary School in Garissa.
 He later transferred to Nairobi's Aga Khan Primary School.
-Upon graduation, Hassan attended the Chavakali high School in vihiga.
+Upon graduation, Hassan attended Chavakali High School in Vihiga.
 In Form III, with one year of high school remaining, he was expelled from the institution for having reportedly spearheaded a strike.

-Hassan subsequently moved to London in pursuit of higher studies.
+Hassan subsequently moved to London, England, in pursuit of higher studies.
 He attended the University of Middlesex, where he earned a Bachelor of Arts degree (BA) in Humanities, graduating with honours.
 He also earned a Diploma of Higher Education (DipHE) at the same institution.

 Additionally, Hassan worked toward a postgraduate degree in public administration and politics at the University of London.
 He later obtained a Master of Arts degree (MA) in international relations from The Fletcher School of Law and Diplomacy at Tufts University in Medford, Massachusetts.